-Effective immediately prior to the closing of the Business Combination, we intend to grant approximately 8,610,000 performance-based nonqualified stock options to our executive officers and other members of senior management under the 2021 Equity Plan.
+Effective immediately prior to the closing of the Business Combination, we granted approximately 8,610,000 performance-based nonqualified stock options to our executive officers and other members of senior management under the 2021 Equity Plan.
 Each grant will be subject to the terms and conditions set forth in the 2021 Equity Plan and a stock option agreement to be entered into between Holdco and the applicable recipient.

-These options will have an exercise price of \$10.00 per Holdco Ordinary Share and will consist of two types of vesting criteria.
-Of the aggregate number of options expected to be granted, approximately 210,000 will be eligible to vest based on the achievement of certain performance goals for fiscal year 2021 (the "Bridge Option"), and the remaining 8,400,000 will be eligible to vest based on the achievement of certain performance goals for fiscal years 2022-2026 (the "5-Year Option").
+These options have an exercise price of \$10.00 per Holdco Ordinary Share and consist of two types of vesting criteria.
+Of the aggregate number of options expected to be granted, approximately 210,000 are eligible to vest based on the achievement of certain performance goals for fiscal year 2021 (the "Bridge Option"), and the remaining 8,400,000 are eligible to vest based on the achievement of certain performance goals for fiscal years 2022-2026 (the "5-Year Option").